rohanmaity123/docs/docs/how-to/getting-started-with-python.md

 **What is Python**

-Python is an `interpreted`, high-level and general-purpose programming language.
+Python is an `interpreted` high-level and general-purpose programming language.
 Interpreted means that the instructions are executed one-by-one at runtime.
 This pattern is different from compiled languages like C++, where the code is initially `compiled` and later executed in the operating system.

 <br />